-Viagra will improve your ability to get and maintain an erection, and therefore improve your sex life and the chances of you getting your partner pregnant.
+Viagra can improve your ability to get and maintain an erection, in turn improving your sex life and the chances of you getting your partner pregnant.
 It won't increase your sex drive.
-Similarly, Viagra will only be effective if you go through the process of sexual arousal, and will not generate an erection automatically.
+Similarly, Viagra will only be effective if you go through the process of sexual arousal and will not generate an erection automatically.

 Yes.
-Living with from diabetes and cardiovascular disease can mean that erectile dysfunction is more common.
-Anti-impotence drugs such as Viagra can usually be used in these situations, but will be most effective if your condition is well controlled.
+Living with diabetes and cardiovascular disease can mean that erectile dysfunction is more common.
+Erectile dysfunction medications such as Viagra, can usually be used in these situations, but they will be most effective if your condition is well controlled.
 You’ll also need to check that you’re not on any medicines that can interact with Viagra and other similar drugs.

-When you request ED medicine via Online Doctor, the questionnaire we ask you to complete will ask about your medical history, including instances of heart disease and diabetes.
+When you request ED medicine via LloydsPharmacy Online Doctor, the questionnaire you complete will ask about your medical history, including instances of heart disease and diabetes.

 Erectile dysfunction tends to be more common in men over the age of 40.
-Conditions such as high blood pressure, diabetes, high cholesterol and obesity are common causes for erectile dysfunction and tend to be more common in men of this age.
+Conditions such as high blood pressure, diabetes, high cholesterol and obesity are common causes for erection provlems and tend to be more common in men of this age.
 However, ED is not just an 'older man's problem' and can affect men as young as 18.

 Your sex drive (libido) and ability to get an erection will be affected by being too tired, making it more difficult to achieve and maintain an erection.
 A lack of fitness, alcohol and drug consumption can also increase your chances of experiencing erectile dysfunction.

 It depends what your definition of ‘excessive’ is.
-If you’re masturbating several times in an hour, then you may well get some problems getting an erection, from sheer exhaustion if nothing else.
-If, however, you’re only masturbating once or twice a day, then this is quite normal, and is highly unlikely to be a cause of erectile dysfunction.
+If you’re masturbating several times in an hour, then you may get some problems getting an erection due to exhaustion.
+If, however, you’re masturbating once or twice a day, then this is quite normal, and is highly unlikely to be a cause of erectile dysfunction.

-Not in the short term, no. Long-term compression of the testicles can lead to impaired fertility.
+Not in the short term.
+Long-term compression of the testicles can lead to impaired fertility.
 Give yourself a rest every now and again with looser fitting trousers and underwear.

 Erectile dysfunction can be a result of not being attracted to your partner anymore.
-Even with medication, sexual attraction and arousal is generally required to achieve an erection and maintain it for sex.
+Even with medication, sexual attraction and arousal is generally required to achieve and maintain an erection.

 However, it is important to realise that there are many possible causes of erectile dysfunction besides this.
 These can include high blood pressure, diabetes, high cholesterol and obesity.
 If you think these may be factors in your experience, we advise you to see your GP to have a health check.

 Yes, excessive cycling can cause erectile dysfunction, although it doesn't always.
 This is due to pressure on the nerves at the base of the penis (the perineum).
 Use a good saddle suited to your riding style – some bike shops will let you try saddles out for a week or so.
-Alternate sitting in the saddle with standing to relieve pressure intermittently too.
+Alternate sitting in the saddle with standing to relieve pressure every now and again.